prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 <a href="https://helpx.adobe.com/ca/xd/how-to/make-prototype.html#step_4___share_and_preview" target=”_blank”>![Preview and share Xd prototype](./XDshare.png)</a>

 **NOTE:** Xd UI has been updated.
-Watch this video to locate the "Share" feature in the UI and practice further.
+Watch the video below to locate the "Share" feature in the UI and practice further.

 <YouTube
   title="Share Mode – Adobe XD November Release 2019"